bkuhlmann/gemsmith/README.md

 # Private Gem Servers

-By default, the following Rake tasks will publish your gem to [RubyGems](https://rubygems.org):
+By default, the following Rake task will publish your gem to [RubyGems](https://rubygems.org):

-    rake release
-    rake publish
+    bundle exec rake publish

 You can change this behavior by adding metadata to your gemspec that will allow the Rake tasks, mentioned above, to publish your gem to an alternate/private gem server instead.
 This can be done by